First-time reporters under Australia's expanded Sharing Economy Reporting Regime are running out of time to meet their obligations.

 SERR has been in effect since 1 July 2023, but initially only applied to ride-sourcing or short-term accommodation services.

 Effective from 1 July 2024, SERR has been expanded to require all EDP operators facilitating the provision of rights or services to report their transactions, including those renting goods or services.
-Transactions involving the sale of goods via an EDP are not covered by this expanded SERR.
+Transactions involving the sale of physical goods via an EDP are not covered by this expanded SERR.

 Summary of the SERR